 - Other non-clinical environments without direct patient care activity

 For each of these professional environments, applicants should be working in close proximity to or in direct contact with other clinical providers who do actively maintain direct patient contact.

 Complete a minimum of 45 credits or activity hours of HIV and/or HCV-related continuing education within the 36 months preceding the date of application.
 Continuing Education can be earned in any of the following ways:

 - AMA Accredited Category 1 CME

 - College-level coursework (A transcript showing a passing grade must be submitted.)

 - Teaching/lecturing (1 hour of in-class instruction is equivalent to 1 hour of CME.)

 - Participation in an HIV-related residency or fellowship program (A letter from the residency or fellowship director confirming participation and completion of HIV/HCV related didactic instruction must be submitted.)

-To be considered HIV or HCV-related, the CME program must be specifically tailored towards treating persons living with HIV or HCV.
+To be considered HIV or HCV-related, the CE program must be specifically tailored towards treating persons living with HIV or HCV.
 Programs devoted solely to comorbidities or other infectious diseases are generally not considered.